weavora/wform/README.md

 * Easy composite form processing
 * Fast configuration
-* All standard relations supported: has_one, belongs_to, has_many and many_many
+* Support of all standard relations: has_one, belongs_to, has_many and many_many

 Configuration
 -----

 1) Download and unpack source into protected/extensions/ folder.

-2) There are config settings for import section below:
+2) Below you can see config settings for import:

 ```php
 <?php